-As the majority of our students have learning and emotional needs which result in significant delays in their learning and achievement, NAPLAN testing can be a challenging experience for our students and in some instances, students are granted adjustments or an exemption from participation.
+Due to diagnosis which ca result in significant delays in their learning and achievement, NAPLAN testing can be a challenging experience for our students and in some instances, students are granted adjustments or an exemption from participation.
 The consequent results do however supply JVS with valuable information on which to base short/long term planning and programming to meet student needs.